 - Major Project: Reflective and Academic Writing, Project Management, Research Methodologies, Ethical Implications and Impacts, Partners and Strategy.

-This course is designed to equip you with the skills, theoretical knowledge and connections necessary to establish a lasting career in music.
+This music production course in London is designed to equip you with the skills, theoretical knowledge and connections necessary to establish a lasting career in music.
 The list below highlights a non-exhaustive list of the options available:

 - Music producer